* Yen dives in early Asia, USD up more than a full yen

 * Nikkei reports BOJ to begin buying longer-dated bonds this

-precipitous slide on reports the Bank of Japan would begin
+currencies as reports the Bank of Japan would begin buying

 climbed as far as 128.32 yen, its highest since

-central bank would this week buy 1.2 trillion yen of government
+would this week buy 1.2 trillion yen of government bonds with a

-bonds with a maturity of over five years, showing a sense of
+maturity of over five years, showing a sense of urgency alien to

 Analysts assume the flood of new money will be partly used